amplication/docs/docs/getting-started/smart-git-sync.md

 You can merge Amplication-made changes by merging pull requests created by Amplication from the `amplication` branch to your repository's default branch.

 :::note
 Refrain from modifying the `amplication` branch.
 Creating new commits or merging changes from other branches can introduce bugs and inconsistencies.
-In case of conflict, delete the 'amplication' branch and resolve the merge conflict in the next PR.
+In case of conflict, delete the `amplication` branch and resolve the merge conflict in the next PR.
 :::

 ![](./assets/sync-with-git-provider/github-pull-request.png)